-The Industry office was formed in July 2013 to support the vision of Chancellor DiStefano to enhance the connection between CU-Boulder and local, state, national, and international industry and business partners.
+The Office of Industry Collaboration was formed in July 2013 to support the vision of Chancellor DiStefano to enhance the connection between CU-Boulder and local, state, national, and international industry and business partners.
 The office is intended to be the identifiable entry point into CU-Boulder.
 The office reports to Stein Sture, Vice Chancellor for Research.

 |Caroline Himes||Director||Strategic direction and development of the office, support major contacts, oversee office firstname.lastname@example.org||303-492-9021|